mdinicola/supereffective/README.md

 - auth: Authentication abstraction layer
 - config: Project confing and env vars wrapper
 - database: Database abstraction layer.
-It also abstracts the Pokemon JSON data from supereffective-assets.
+It also abstracts the Pokemon JSON data from supereffective-sdk.
 - mailer: Transactional mailing service abstraction layer
 - mdx: MDX abstraction layer (loader and react components).
 - patreon: All necessary code to connect to Patreon API and get infos